d3x0r/STFRPhysics/AI/Revised/homogeneous_propagation_framework_a_comparative_overview.md

 This overlap should not be minimized.
 A framework that cannot recover the tested relativistic structures is not competitive.
 The framework does recover many of them, and that is one reason to take it seriously as a research program.

 But overlap in recovered formulas does not by itself settle the question of identity.
 Two theories may agree over a shared domain while differing in ontology, explanatory order, or extension outside that domain.
 The next sections therefore ask in what sense the present framework is not simply SR or GR under another name.
+The structural and ontological arguments are developed in §§4–5; the specific empirical predictions where the framework diverges from GR are consolidated in §5.4.

 ## 4. Why This Is Not Simply Special Relativity